Tanzyingsz/DDM-Dissertation/Online survey round1.md

 - Text format is relatable for all, clear theme(3/5)
 - Abundent smooth mouse-over animations for the textversations;(3/5)
 - Choice based conversations are amazing, it immerses users in this story; (2/5)
-- Clear interaction encouraging users to find more information 'see the texversations';(1/5)
+- Clear interaction encouraging users to find more information 'see the texversations'.Besides,The "message" animation is close to the real life scene - the "typeing..." and the short waiting time in between sentences (2/5)
 - Memes make the website more friendly.
+(1/5)
+- The "It's NOT violent" question in the beginning makes the audience curious about "why?"(1/5)

 **DISADVANTAGE:**